Maelic/SGG-Benchmark/README.md

 For training an SGG model with YOLO as a backbone, you need to modify the `META_ARCHITECTURE` variable in the same config file to `GeneralizedYOLO`.
 You can then follow the standard procedure for PREDCLS, SGCLS or SGDET training below.

 ## Faster R-CNN pre-training (legacy)

-[!WARNING] Faster-RCNN pre-training is not officially supported anymore in this codebase, please use a YOLO backbone instead.
+:warning: Faster-RCNN pre-training is not officially supported anymore in this codebase, please use a YOLO backbone instead.

 The following command can be used to train your own Faster R-CNN model:
 ```bash